germanbursetromero/Transfer-Connect/README.md

 # Transfer Connect

-Transfer Connect is a platform designed to help transfer students succeed by connecting them with peers who have already made the transition to their desired institution.
-Students can create an account, indicate their role as either a student or mentor, and use the platform to search for mentors who match their goals.
-Mentors, in turn, can share their own transfer experiences and provide contact information to support incoming students on their journey.
+🚀 Transfer Connect makes the transfer journey smoother by linking students with mentors who’ve already navigated the path to their dream school.

+👩‍🎓 Students can:

+  ✍️ Create an account
+  🎯 Select their current school + intended area of study 🔍 Search for mentors who’ve been where they are, and connect directly

+🎓 Mentors can:

+  🧑‍🏫 Sign up to share their transfer story
+  💡 Provide guidance on everything from academics to campus life 📬 Offer contact info to support students

+⚡ Smart Matching Algorithm
+Our system doesn’t just list mentors randomly.
+It ranks them based on how well they match a student’s profile:

+  🏫 Did the mentor transfer from the same previous school? ✅ 📚 Are they in the same field of study? ✅
+  🎓 Are they already at the student’s desired university? ✅

+The better the match, the higher they appear — giving students the most relevant guidance first.

+💬 Think of Transfer Connect as a bridge between “where you are” and “where you’re going”, powered by real stories and shared experiences.